green-638/MD-rare-bird-alert/docs/README.md

 The cron job responsible for sending emails is currently performed by Supabase.
 However, the current tier being used only supports 2 cron jobs, with each being permitted 1 task daily.
-As a result, alerts cannot be customized to be sent at any time, so all alerts must be sent at midnight. cron-job.org or another service may be used in the future to allow further customization and flexibility in creating and sending alerts.
+This means that alerts cannot be customized to be sent at any time, and instead must be sent all at once. cron-job.org or another service may be used in the future to allow further customization and flexibility in creating and sending alerts.